balkrishnan/upGradLendingClubCaseStudy_BhavyaK_BalkrishnanV_23Oct2024/README.md

 >> LC management can limit the Loan-Amount values to increase the possibility of FULLY-PAID category.
 This will help the LC minimize their losses.

+>> LC management must ensure that due-diligence on the borrowers are done based on their Annual-Income to minimize defaults.

+>> LC management could focus on borrowers who are in their first job and make it attractive for them to take loans.
+This helps LC increase their lending.

 ## Acknowledgements
 - This project was proposed by [upgrad.com](https://learn.upgrad.com/course/5810/segment/54646/325499/985632/4924761).